 AOpen Chromebox Mini

 AOpen’s latest offering in their line of commercial grade Chromeboxes, is the aptly named Chromebox Mini.
-Just under 6 inches on its longest side and under 1 inch thick, the device undoubtedly has one of the best form factors we have seen in a Chromebox.
+Just under 6″ x 1″, the device undoubtedly has one of the best form factors we have seen in a Chromebox.
 The Chromebox Mini comes with WiFi antennas which can be rotated to your desired angle, this inherently increases the footprint of the device but in tight environments, the built in ethernet connection can be used instead.
 The processing power of the Chromebox mini seems to be on par with similarly priced devices, although hardware specs are noticeably cut down from the rest of AOpen’s commercial Chromeboxes.
 Built in video output is limited to just one HDMI port.
 The Chromebox Mini also has a connection for a external power switch in the situation where the power button won’t be easily accessible.

 - Great form factor, easy mounting capability